jacoscaz/typed-ocpp/README.md

 #### The `CheckedCallResult<C extends Call>` type

-The `checkCallResult()` function returns values of the generic `CheckedCallResult<C extends Call>` type, which can also be used on its own to model a Call Result message after a known type of Call message:
+The generic `CheckedCallResult<C extends Call>` type can also be used on its own to model a Call Result message after a known or inferred type of Call
+message:

 ```typescript
 const result: OCPP16.CheckedCallResult<OCPP16.GetConfigurationCall> = [